 - Put a laundry basket or another plastic container next to the activity set up.
 Toddlers are not interested in making mess per se, it’s the transferring and pouring activity that fascinates them.
 So give them an opportunity to transfer (and contain!) rice in a bin.
 Win-Win on all fronts!

-- Now, I’m almost sure not matter how much you try there will be spills.
-I recently bought this Cordless Handheld Vacuum and I wonder why haven’t done it earlier!!?
+- Now, I’m almost sure no matter how much you try there will be spills.
+I recently bought this Cordless Handheld Vacuum and I wonder why I hadn’t done it earlier!!?
 We can do sensory play like this every single day without a second thought.
 And he even helps me to clean (hint-hint)!

 Are you going to try this Rice Apple Sensory Tree?
 Let us know in the comments below how it went.
 We’d love to know 🙂